swindonmakers/LogoBot/README.md

 * Solderless (where practical)
 * Extensible - more sensors, more functionality
 * Personalisable - we don't want lots of bland, generic little robots
+* Include a Logo interpreter - as per it's namesake :)

 File Structure